sorbet/sorbet/website/docs/type-annotations.md

 ## Annotating constants

-Sorbet does not, by default, infer the types of constants, but you can specify them using `T.let`:
+Sorbet does not, by default, infer the types of constants, but they can be specified using `T.let`:

 ```ruby
 NAMES = T.let(["Nelson", "Dmitry", "Paul"], T::Array[String])